opensavannah/savmaps/README.md

 # SavMaps

-SavMaps is the working title for a interactive map of resources available to those residing in Savannah.
+SavMaps is the working title for a interactive directory and map of resources available to those residing in Savannah.
 Started Aug.
 9th, 2017, at [Open Savannah](http://opensavannah.org)'s [Community Idea Launchpad](https://www.meetup.com/OpenSavannah/events/241867891/), the SavMaps project is in its development phase, timeline to be determined.
 It utilizes [Leaflet](https://github.com/Leaflet/Leaflet), [Tabletop.js](https://github.com/jsoma/tabletop), and [Google Sheets](https://www.google.com/sheets/about/).

 ---
 ## About the project